-Thanks to the rise in remote working, legitimate virtual assistant jobs have also increased.
+Thanks to remote working becoming more popular, legitimate virtual assistant jobs for beginners have become more plentiful.

 Many companies need help with the day-to-day running of their business.
 They used to hire personal assistants who would work in the office with them and get a full-time salary with benefits.

-Now, taking on a virtual assistant helps the business cut costs and gives more people the opportunity to work their own hours from home, avoid rush hour travel and have more freedom in their daily life.
+Now, taking on a virtual assistant helps the business cut costs and gives the worker the opportunity to work their own hours from home, avoid rush hour travel and have more freedom in their daily life.

 It’s a win/win for the virtual assistant and the company owner.

 According to recent research: 60% of the UK’s adult population worked at home during the Coronavirus lockdown, 26% plan to continue to work from home after the lockdown and each of these workers saved on average £44.78 a week which is in total £1.1 billion saved weekly!

 Remote working is fast becoming the norm.
 If you work remotely already, that’s great.